LLNL/Silo/docs/intro.md

 That is data structures such as arrays, structs and linked lists.
 The other focused on higher level abstractions...the *objects* of computational science.
 That is meshes and fields defined thereon.

 Examples of the former are [netCDF](https://github.com/Unidata/netcdf-c), HDF (HDF4 and [HDF5](https://github.com/HDFGroup/hdf5)) and [PDB](https://code.google.com/archive/p/pactnew/source/default/source?page=50).
 Examples of the latter are [ExodusII](https://github.com/sandialabs/exodusii), [Mili](https://github.com/mdg-graphics/mili) and Silo.
-At the same time, the higher level libraries can also make make use of the lower level libraries.
+At the same time, the higher level libraries are often implemented on top the lower level libraries.
-For example, Silo uses HDF5 and PDB and ExodusII uses netCDF.
+For example, Silo is implemented on top of either HDF5 or PDB and ExodusII is implemented on top of netCDF.

 ## Silo Architecture